daniel752/Accessibility-Tester/README.md

 AccessibilityTester.exe

 ## Installation
-The current executable is for Linux systems (sorry, using Ubuntu at the moment).
-If you want to run the program, just follow these steps below.
 ### Compiling the Python Program
 Before running the program, you'll need to compile it into a standalone executable using PyInstaller.
 Follow these steps: